pratiksha-sawant/INFO_7374_DMA/Assignment_3/README.md

 ### Machine Learning Models

-•	RFM Analysis implemented to identify the segments based on customer behavior by generating the rfm score of customers by calculating recency, frequency and momentary value
+•	RFM Analysis implemented to identify the segments based on customer behavior by generating the rfm score of customers by calculating recency, frequency and monetary value

 •	Customer segments identified are listed below